Enalean/tuleap-documentation-en/languages/en/user-guide/survey.rst

 -  The status of the survey: you can make it active or not.
-As long as a survey is inactive it doesn't show up in the welcome screen of the Survey Manager meaning that it is not visible to SYS\_PRODUCT\_NAME users.
+As long as a survey is inactive it doesn't show up in the welcome screen of the Survey Manager meaning that it is not visible to |SYSPRODUCTNAME|
+   users.
 Similarly accessing the survey directly via its Web location will not work either.